 - 1. Contractor shall provide a copy of Company's Injury Illness Prevention Program in accordance with CCR Title 8, Section 3203. - 2.
 Contractor shall provide a copy of their Company HSE Policy/Procedure Manual, in compliance with CCR Title 8 Standards for awarded scope. - 3.
 Contractor shall provide a copy of their Policy or Substance Abuse Prevention Program. - 4.
 Contractor shall provide a copy of their Hazard Communication Program and MSDS Management Program in compliance with CCR Title 8, Section 5194, Hazard Communication Standard. - 5.
-HSE Representative:

-Facility Modification Projects, The Contractor shall submit a resume of the Company's HSE Representative that will oversee the scope task activities:

-Certification from the Board of Certified Safety Professionals (BCSP)
+On-Site HSE Representative: - On Facility Modification Projects, The Contractor shall submit a resume of the designated on-site qualified HSE Representative.
+The HSE Representative shall possess a current certification from the Board of Certified Safety Professionals (BCSP), plus five (5) years construction or scope agreement HSE experience enforcing HSE compliance on heavy or industrial construction project sites, the last two years of which have been administering HSE in the construction or scope discipline for which the Contractor is contracting with the Authority.
+The designated HSE Representative shall participate in all HSE related submittals through completion of scope.